tobek/laminae/notes.md

     + "Because of the end of scarcity, the economic roles of production and consumption have switched; wealth is now acquired by consuming, and producers pay consumers to use their goods or services.
 The right to make something is highly coveted and prestigious, and producing without a customer is illegal and severely punished." <https://www.lesswrong.com/posts/cWjK3SbRcLkb3gN69/building-weirdtopia#gkAPnw9FmXn8ZHSPo>
     + there is some oracle that knows what's "best" for every action in its domain - you're free to listen to it or not.
 "Everyone is free to listen to The Computer or not, but you know that your decision would be less efficient for accomplishing your goals.
 Such rebellions are useless, however, because The Computer's prediction capabilities include whether or not you will take its advice, and it acts accordingly to make sure you get the best results anyway."
 - symbiotic creatures groom and pick things off you, but not physical stuff, something else, emotional/dreams too easy, but they live off of it? there's some efficiency here. don't stay too long or it's too much?
 CGD and it's sexual? very intimate. inside a flower
+- Some kind of bloodletting ceremony, maybe for summoning, their blood turns into something, after they have gone through some intense emotional experience or something - tentative NGD but without summoning bit
 - seeking out a state of "unknowing"
     + 'all thoughts and desires under a "cloud of forgetting," and thereby piercing God's cloud of unknowing with a "dart of longing love" from the heart...
 "For He can well be loved, but he cannot be thought." ...
 "And so I urge you, go after experience rather than knowledge"'
     + https://en.wikipedia.org/wiki/The_Cloud_of_Unknowing